DIVYANSH-TEJA-09/chandamama-studio/CONTRIBUTING.md

-# Contributing to Chandamama Story Weaver
+# Contributing to Chandamama Studio

 Welcome to the team!
 This guide will help you set up your environment and work effectively on the project.